 Boston Spice's Colonial Rub is our specialty rub that boasts the perfect blend of sweet and spicy, with brown sugar, smoky paprika, and chili.
-Our founding fathers surely would have been proud of this one.
+Our first colonies and our founding fathers surely would have been proud of this one.
 If General Washington could have served the British Army some Colonial Rub ribs, the Revolutionary War would have ended immediately.
-Start some history in your home and give your meats some of this perfect rub to keep all your troops happy.
+Start some history in your home and give your meats, seafood, and vegetables some of this perfect rub to keep all your troops happy.

 Countries in Europe wanted to expand their world influences.
 How did they do that?
 They boarded ships and sailed west.
-Spain was one of the first countries to explore the New World and first to settle in America.
+Spain was one of the first countries to explore the New World and the first to settle in America.
 America was named after Amerigo Vespucci.
-Some of the first colonies England established in America were in Jamestown Virginia in 1607, and then the Pilgrims arrived in Plymouth Massachusetts in 1620.
+Some of the first colonies England established in America were in Jamestown, Virginia, in 1607, and then in 1620, the Pilgrims arrived in Plymouth, Massachusetts.
 As these settlements grew, people started exploring the area and set up their own colonies.
-These people became the colonists, during this time of expansion that we call the Colonial Times.
-But usually when people mention the Colonials or Colonial Times, they are referring to the 13 original American Colonies during the time of the Revolutionary War.
+These people became the colonists during this time of expansion that we call the Colonial Times.
+But usually, when people mention the Colonials or Colonial Times, they are referring to the 13 original American Colonies during the time of the Revolutionary War.
 By 1770, over 2 million people lived in Britain's 13 American Colonies.

-Ingredients: brown sugar, kosher salt, chili powder, smoked paprika, paprika, thyme, chipotle chili powder, garlic powder, black pepper, spices, onion powder, cayenne pepper *all natural rice powder added to help reduce caking
+Ingredients*: brown sugar, kosher salt, chili powder, smoked paprika, paprika, thyme, chipotle chili powder, garlic powder, black pepper, spices, onion powder, cayenne pepper. *all natural rice powder added to reduce caking

 Share our great products with your friends!

 More from this collection